angular-eslint/angular-eslint/README.md

      */
     {
       "files": ["*.ts"],

+      // ... applies a special processor to extract inline Component templates
+      // and treat them like HTML files
+      "extends": ["plugin:@angular-eslint/template/process-inline-templates"]

-      // ... config specific to TypeScript files
+      // ... other config specific to TypeScript files },
-    },

     /**